alphagov/inside-government-admin-guide/your-account/get-an-account.md

 ## Activate your account

 We have 2 separate environments, Production and Preview, and you need to create a login on each.
-Ask GDS to create the accounts by filling in the [support form](https://www.gov.uk/support/internal).
-You’ll receive 2 emails inviting you to create these accounts.
+GDS has to create these accounts for you.
+Once this is done, you’ll receive 2 emails inviting you to activate these accounts.

 * Click on the 'Accept invitation' link in each email and follow the steps below for each account.